lxc/incus/doc/howto/cluster_form.md

 Choose "size" property for storage pool "local":
 Choose "source" property for storage pool "local":
 Choose "zfs.pool_name" property for storage pool "local":
-Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:
+Would you like a YAML "incus admin init" preseed to be printed? (yes/no) [default=no]:
 ```

 ````
 ````{group-tab} Trust password

 ```{terminal}
-:input: sudo lxd init
+:input: sudo incus admin init

 Would you like to use LXD clustering? (yes/no) [default=no]: yes What IP address or DNS name should be used to reach this server? [default=192.0.2.102]: